paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 ## Requirements

-- Manifest V3
+- Manifest V3: This is required in both Chrome and Firefox because we need to use service workers to run [smoldot](https://github.com/smol-dot/smoldot).
+For more details, you can refer to the [Chrome Manifest V3 documentation](https://developer.chrome.com/docs/extensions/mv3/intro/) and the [Firefox Manifest V3 documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background).
-- `["notifications", "storage", "tabs", "alarms"]` enabled in your manifest
+- Ensure the following permissions are enabled in your manifest: `["notifications", "storage", "tabs", "alarms"]`.

 ## Setup